 - Computing GCSE/Functional Skills

-- English Literature GCSE
+- English Language GCSE

-- Biology GCSE
+- Combined Science GCSE

 We support our pupils to develop an independent style of learning which helps them as they take their exams and beyond into the world of work.
 We want our pupils to have high ambitions and we support them every step of the way to achieve these goals.